cferdinandi/kraken/src/docs/index.md

 ### Version 10

 Kraken 10 changed the way spacing between grids works.
-Grids now sit tight against one another, and using padding to provide space between content instead of magins.
+Grids now sit tight against one another, and using padding to provide space between content instead of margins.

 This is a break change, and the only reason for the major version bump.

 ### Version 9

-Kraken 9 is about removing a lot of the kruft from older versions.
+Kraken 9 is about removing a lot of the cruft from older versions.

 - The build tool was removed to focus on Kraken's core strength: the CSS boilerplate.
 - Sass mixins weren't really used, and have been removed.